forestbiotech-lab/miRPursuit/README.md

 <ul><strong>extract_lcscience_inserts.sh _</strong>
 <br>Description: The libraries in [.fastq.gz] format are extracted and converted to fasta.
 Fastq quality scores are ploted.
 The template arguments is necessary if a range of lib are given.
-The template must be a substring of the file preceading the lib number.
+<br>The template must be a substring of the file preceading the lib number.
 Template + lib number should identify only one file in the inserts_dir _directory
 <ul>Configs: config/workdir.cfg
     <ul>INSERTS_DIR if a range of arguments is supplied </ul>
     <ul>ADAPTOR adaptor sequence to be clipped</ul>